Isaac-Hawks/Docker/README.md

    * Select Folders --> /media --> path/to/media, then click Ok
 5. Click Ok --> Next
 6. Set Language & Country/Region --> Next
-7. If you aren't accessing your server from outside your private LAN, then you can uncheck the 'Allow remote conections to this server.'
+7. If you aren't accessing your server from outside your private LAN, then you can uncheck the 'Allow remote connections to this server.'
 Otherwise keep it checked.
 Now click Next
 8. Click Finish and log back in again
 9. Enjoy!